Category Archives: Creative Process

 Every Wednesday Night at Modern Dave’s

-A tall young man with a short cropped sandy beard turns his attention from the blonde in the loose fitting green dress to look at the woman who has just finished the first song of her second set.
-She tried to get his attention before she went on, but that time the charms of the blonde won out.
-This time he ambles over to his instrument and begins a quick tuning.
+“Come sit in with me, Fiddle Player,” says the singer as she takes a pull on her beer.
+A tall young man with a short cropped sandy beard turns his attention from the blonde in the loose-fitting green dress to the woman who has just finished the first song of her second set.
+She tried to get his attention before she went on, but that time, the charms of the blonde won out.
+This time, he ambles over to his instrument and begins a quick tuning.

 “Fiddle Player?
 You don’t know my name, do you?” he says.

 “Didn’t catch it.
-Guess it’s like Billy Joel’s Piano Man only you’re the Fiddle Player.”
+Guess it’s like Billy Joel’s Piano Man, only you’re the Fiddle Player.”

-“Fiddle Player, huh.
+“Fiddle Player, huh?
 Guess I’ve been called worse.”

 Sara and Fiddler Guy